Master of Science in Marketing Courses

 This course examines a range of ethical issues facing marketing managers as seen through the viewpoints of various comprehensive ethical theories.
 The goal is for students to develop their own ethical framework for making marketing decisions within the knowledge of the various ethical theories and U.S. marketing laws.
 Traditional topics such as ethics in marketing research, product liability, selling, advertising, and pricing are covered.
 Emerging ethical issues such as international marketing, competitive intelligence, socially controversial products, privacy, and corporate policies are also examined.
 However, topics may change to reflect current business concerns.
 The course is taught using a seminar format utilizing cases and readings.

-Choose any six (6) courses with the MKT prefix to satisfy the Marketing Electives requirement (or select any four (4) courses with the MKT prefix and select two (2) from the list below):
+Choose any four courses with the MKT prefix to satisfy the Marketing Electives requirement

 SNHU is a fully accredited university.
 Access our list of accreditations.
 More...